Buuz135/Replication/src/main/resources/assets/replication/guides/replication/main/guide.md

   ** to **other machines** that need it

 The **Identification Chamber** will scan items to know their matter values and store them into chips.
 Those **Chips** can be stored in the **Chip Storage** and will be available to the network.
+If you place a Chip Storage on top of the Identification Chamber, the patterns will be pushed to the Chip Storage directly without the need of having a chip inside the Identification Chamber.

 **Replicators** can be used in "Infinite Mode", where they will keep replicating a resource until it is full or has run out of matter, you can configure that mode in the GUI.